 Warner Bros.
 Entertainment, Inc.

-In practicum classes law students get hands-on learning working under the supervision of attorneys and professors in a non-lawyering role as they work on cases and practica give students insight into a specific area of legal interest and a window into what it is like to practice in that area.
+In practicum classes law students get hands-on learning working under the supervision of attorneys and professors in a non-lawyering role as they work on cases.
 Miami Law practica include:

 Law School Fellowships